 Baking and Pastry Fundamentals

-Gain proficiency with the abilities expected to work in the heating and cake industry.
-Get learning in appropriate gear taking care of, item distinguishing proof, phrasing, heating and cake planning, and generation strategies.
-Master the basics of making bread, cakes, wedding cake improvement and plate introduction.
+Gain proficiency with the skills needed to work in the bakery and cake industry.
+Learn about appropriate gear, ingredient dynamics, terminology, planning, and baking strategies.
+Master the basics of making bread and cakes, wedding cake essentials, and presentation techniques.

 AP Computer Science A

-Develop skills fundamental to the study of computer science.
-This course emphasizes object-oriented programming methodology with a concentration on problem-solving, algorithm development, and the study of data structures, design, and abstraction.
-Identify ethical and social implications for computer use.
+Develop skills that are fundamental to computer science.
+This course emphasizes object-oriented programming methods, with a concentration on problem-solving, algorithm development, and the study of data structures, design, and abstraction.
+Identify the ethical and social implications of computer use.

 Requirements: To meet UC/CSU admission requirement (“g” credit), students must complete a full year (two semesters) of the class and earn a grade of 70% or better

-End up capable in the most recent Microsoft work area applications including Word, Excel, PowerPoint, Access, Outlook, and Publisher.
-Mastery of chosen projects will be procured through venture based applications using Microsoft Office.
+Become capable in the most recent Microsoft workforce applications including Word, Excel, PowerPoint, Access, Outlook, and Publisher.
+Mastery of chosen projects will be procured through venture-based applications using Microsoft Office.

 Requirements: Knowledge of Keyboard

-Make and work a virtual business.
-Decide the idea of the undertaking, its items, administrations, and the executive structure under the direction of a colleague.
-Utilize current business programming to direct business with different understudies over the United States by means of the Internet.
-This one-year course satisfies the financial matters prerequisite for graduation in *Saddleback Valley USD.
-To meet UC/CSU affirmation requirement (“g” credit), understudies must total an entire year (two semesters) of the class and win an evaluation of 70% or better.
+Design and implement a virtual business.
+Build on the idea for the business –its goods and services, administration, and the executive structure under the direction of a colleague.
+Utilize current business programming to collaborate online with other students in the United States.
+This one-year course satisfies the financial matters prerequisite for graduation in Saddleback Valley USD*.
+To meet UC/CSU affirmation requirement (“g” credit), students must total an entire year (two semesters) of the class and win an evaluation of 70% or better.

 Emergency Medical Responder (EMR)

-Get ready to be a crisis therapeutic administrations (EMS), provider.
-Find out about careers in the fire administration, sports prescription, instructing, ski watch, lifeguarding, and crisis restorative administrations.
-Understudies will learn CPR standards, first aid skills, understanding evaluation, triage, and crisis duties.
+Get ready to be a provider of emergency medical services (EMS).
+Find out about careers in fire administration, sports medicine, ski watch, lifeguarding, and first aid administration.
+Students will learn CPR standards, first aid skills, in-field evaluation, triage, and crisis duties.